 • Venography

-What are the Treatment Methods for Varicocele?
+What are the Varicocele Treatment Methods?

 How is Varicocele Surgery Performed?

-Post-Surgery Recovery Process of Varicocele
+Recovery Process After Varicocele Surgery

 Frequently Asked Questions

-Does Varicocele heal on its own?
+Can varicocele heal on its own?

-Does Varicocele cause infertility in every man?
+Does varicocele cause infertility in every man?

 Does it recur after surgery?